Unlocking the Meaning of Surrealism in Art

 Key Takeaways

-• ✓ Surrealism originated in Paris in the 1920s.
+• ✓ Surrealism emerged in the 1920s from Dadaism in Paris.

-• ✓ It sought to unleash the creative power of the unconscious mind.
+• ✓ It sought to unleash the creative potential of the unconscious mind.

 How It Works